remis-astr/Rpicamera/README.md

 ## Live stacking (Astro Live Stacker)

 RPiCamera can produce image sequences (timelapse or continuous captures) compatible with Astro Live Stacker (ALS).
 To use ALS:
-- Configure ALS to monitor the folder where RPiCamera writes images (prefer a USB drive for performance).
+- Configure ALS to monitor the folder where RPiCamera writes images (prefer a USB drive for edit the photos in software).
 - Use TIMELAPSE or continuous capture modes depending on your workflow.

 ---